-FSANZ has therefore prepared a draft variation to subsection S18-9(3) of the Code.
-The draft variation, if approved, would permit the use of the enzyme transglutaminase (EC 2.3.2.13) sourced from B. licheniformis containing the transglutaminase gene from Streptomyces mobaraensis as a processing aid in the manufacture or processing of the above-mentioned foods.
-The permission would be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food for sale must be an amount consistent with GMP.

-FSANZ now seeks submissions on the draft variation of the Code.
+Based on the information above and on other relevant considerations set out in this report, FSANZ has approved a draft variation amending the table to subsection S18-9(3) of the Code.
+The effect of the approved draft variation will be to permit the use of the enzyme transglutaminase (EC 2.3.2.13) sourced from B. licheniformis containing the transglutaminase gene from S. mobaraensis as a processing aid in brewing and in the manufacture or processing of the nominated foods in accordance with the Code.
+The permission will be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food for sale must be an amount consistent with GMP.
+Also, for clarity, this permission will apply where the enzyme performs its technological purpose during brewing and in the manufacture and/or processing of the nominated foods; and does not perform a technological purpose in the food for sale - therefore functioning as a processing aid for the purposes of the Code.